TAbdiukov/Ikejime/README.md

 Patches for kernal and apps

 ## Warning
-Patches for high-profile applications such as Spotify, Canva Desktop, AutoCAD - will not be published here.
+Patches for high-profile applications will not be published here.

 ## honorable mention